Jebel Sahaba: Skeletal remains

-61 individual skeletons were recovered at Jebel Sahaba, as well as numerous other fragmented remains.
-38 of the skeletons show signs of trauma, with 16 showing indications of injury at or near time of death.
+64 individual skeletons were initially discovered at Jebel Sahaba, as well as numerous other fragmented remains, though 3 skeletons were missing by 2002.
+Of the ones that were later examined, 38 of the skeletons show signs of trauma, with 16 showing indications of injury at or near time of death.
 Pointed stone projectiles were found in the bodies of 21 individuals, suggesting that these people had been attacked by spears or arrows.
 Cut marks were found on the bones of other individuals as well.
 Some damaged bones had healed, demonstrating a persistent pattern of conflict in this society.

 Cranial analysis of the Jebel Sahaba fossils found that they shared osteological affinities with a hominid series from Wadi Halfa in Sudan.
 Additionally, comparison of the limb proportions of the Jebel Sahaba skeletal remains with those of various ancient and recent series indicated that they were most similar in body shape to the examined modern populations from Sub-Saharan Africa (viz.
 19th century fossils belonging to the San population, 19th century West Africa fossils, 19th and 20th century Pygmy fossils, and mid-20th century fossils culled from Kenya and Uganda in East Africa).
 However, the Jebel Sahaba specimens were post-cranially distinct from the Iberomaurusians and other coeval series from North Africa, and they were also morphologically remote from later Nubian skeletal series and from fossils belonging to the Mesolithic Natufian culture of the Levant.
+Overall, Jebel Sahaba had a morphology associated with heat adaptation, shared with other Africans.
+In contrast, the Paleolithic Iberomaurusian and Natufian remains were showing traits for cold adaptation, and plotting with Europe and Circumpolar regions.